midknight41/easy-sqs/README.md

 #### Send a single message

 To start sending message we need to get a reference to a *Queue* object.
-This object expose most the basic comands commands you'll need.
+This object exposes most the basic comands commands you'll need.

 Here's how to send a message: